-- one full size set of plans at scale and one A3 size set of plans - two copies of the Tender Documents that include: - Invitation to Tender - Bill of Quantities - General Conditions of Contract and any Special Conditions of Contract that will apply to the project - Tender Form - · two copies of the priced Bill of Quantities for cost estimate purposes - one copy of the local council or authority design specification (only a hard copy of the relevant pages need to be brought to the exam, the full documentation to be included in the electronic submission). - metadata statements for all sourced information (a metadata statement template is included in Appendix A) - one electronic copy of the submitted project as per the requirements outlined in Section 9.
+- One full size set of plans at scale and one A3 size set of plans - Two copies of the Tender Documents that include: - Invitation to Tender - Bill of Quantities - · General Conditions of Contract and any Special Conditions of Contract that will apply to the project - Tender Form - Two copies of the priced Bill of Quantities for cost estimate purposes - One copy of the local council or authority design specification (only a hard copy of the relevant pages need to be brought to the exam, the full documentation to be included in the electronic submission). - Metadata statements for all sourced information (see Appendix A for a metadata statement template) - One electronic copy of the submitted project as per the requirements outlined in Section 10.